nishi2go/maximo-liberty-docker/README.md

 4. Change the values of `ENV_GEN_MAXIMO_PROPERTIES` to `no` in `.env`

-## Skip the database deployment during the maxdb container building time by using a Db2 backup image.
+## Skip running the maxinst program using a Db2 backup image at the Docker build.

 [Maxinst program](http://www-01.ibm.com/support/docview.wss?uid=swg21314938) supports to initialize and create a Maximo database that is called during the "deployConfiguration" process in the Maximo installer.
 This process is painfully slow because it creates more than a thousand tables from scratch.
 To skip the process, you can use a backup database image to restore during the build time in a maxdb container image.